 There are options on which policy you can purchase whether you only require cover for a single project, or whether an annual policy that covers on multiple construction sites is more suited to your needs.
 You can also customise these policies to so you can be comfortable that if anything should happen, you have the right insurance in place.

-What to do if you need Contract Works Insurance
+What if you don’t have Contract Works Insurance?

 General Advice Warning

 The information provided is to be regarded as general advice.
 Whilst we may have collected risk information, your personal objectives, needs or financial situations were not taken into account when preparing this information.
 We recommend that you consider the suitability of this general advice, in respect of your objectives, financial situation and needs before acting on it.
 You should obtain and consider the relevant product disclosure statement before making any decision to purchase this financial product.